 Glenvista has an interesting history and in modern times would have been part of a golf estate.
 This was farmland when acquired in the 1960s by township developers Glen Anil.
 The golf course was to be the area’s main attraction.
 However, stands moved slowly, and the course took five years to build.
 It was officially opened by Gary Player in October 1973.
 The clubhouse was the original farmhouse.
 Glen Anil owned the course until liquidated in 1976.
 The club and course came up for auction in 1978, with a reserve price of R50 000, and the members bid for it rather than risk having new owners who might evict them.
 With no other developers interested, they bought it for R65 000.
 Today, lavish homes dot the surrounding hillsides.

 There’s an excellent stretch of holes on the back nine starting at the dauntingly long par-4 12th, where you play from an elevated tee to a fairway bordered by out-of-bounds right and a stream left.
 Water needs to be carried on both the par-3s, 13 and 15, and in between them is a short dogleg par 4 with a narrow fairway.
 Two uphill par 4s conclude each nine.

 Warm-up range of 170 metres, putting and chipping greens.

-1/ There is an impressive tribute on the first tee to legendary late member Dave Whitfield, the club’s head professional since 1982, after serving his apprenticeship at Glenvista under Martin Whitcher.
-Whitfield played the Sunshine Tour for a while after a promising amateur career.
-He was the PGA Club Pro of the Year in 2011.
+1/ There is an impressive tribute on the first tee to legendary late member Dave Whitfield, the club’s head professional since 1982, passed away in January 2021 after retiring in 2020.
+He played the Sunshine Tour after a promising amateur career and was the PGA Club Pro of the Year in 2011.
 His son Leo, also a PGA pro, had taken over the pro shop at Glenvista.
 Another son Rudy is the club pro at Glendower.